Photos by The Dani Creative

 Other local tour outfitter companies:

-Hike Big Bend Ranch National Park – Big Bend is only 8 miles from Terlingua so it’s a quick drive.
+Hike Big Bend Ranch State Park – Big Bend is only 8 miles from Terlingua so it’s a quick drive.
 The park ranger highly recommended us to not use Google Maps when driving through the park and to use the paper map instead.
 Pack sunscreen and lots of water when you go hiking.

 - Santa Elena Canyon – quick hike to a stunning view of the canyon that has the tallest cliffs forming the canyon wall—up to 1,500 feet.
 We did this hike first.